MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/smbshare/Get-SmbMultichannelConnection.md

 Contoso-SO     False          172.30.182.10  192.168.101.11 32             12             False          False
 ```

-This example retrieves the all of the connections made between the SMB client network interfaces and the SMB server network interfaces for the SMB server named Contoso-SO.
+This command retrieves the all of the connections made between the SMB client network interfaces and the SMB server network interfaces for the SMB server named Contoso-SO.

 ## PARAMETERS